 This particular music festival has significant meaning to me.
-It was instrumental in helping me really figure out who I am, even if it was at the ripe age of 43, and it’s been my happy place for the last five years.
+It was instrumental in helping me really figure out who I am, even if it was at the ripe age of 43.
+It’s been my happy place for the last five years.

 Most of these rules apply to general admission audiences.
-If there are assigned seats, you don’t have as many potential issues.
+Assigned seats don’t have as many potential issues.

 Watch the Opening Act

 Many of my favorite bands I first saw as opening acts for other bands, so pay attention.
-Over all the concerts I have been to, there was only one band that I did not enjoy at all.
-Most of the time if they are lacking in stage presence, their music is good.
+Over all the concerts I have been to, there was only one band I did not enjoy at all.
+In my experience, if they are lacking in stage presence, their music is still good.
 If their music isn’t that good, they are at least entertaining to watch.

 And especially if you are at the front of the stage, get off your damn phone while they are playing.
-They deserve that much respect for putting themselves out there and chasing their dreams.
+They deserve that much respect for chasing their dreams.

 Speaking of that Damn Phone….